andergisomon/blog/content/posts/Internship_Reflections/Building_a_Soft_PLC/index.md

 Fortunately it was all smooth sailing.
 The biggest hurdle was ensuring I didn't mess up any of the wiring to mains to feed the PULS power supply.
 All thanks to my trusty DMM.
 But honestly scanning through all the datasheets was tedious.

 The only initial issue I had was setting up passwordless SSH.
 Turns out the identity file was stored somewhere unexpected.
-That, end dealing with a +1 Modbus address offset in ModbusTools.
+That, and dealing with a +1 Modbus address offset in [ModbusTools](https://github.com/serhmarch/ModbusTools).
 Strangely, using `tokio-modbus` was easier than figuring out how to use the ModbusTools client.

 The main fieldbus is EtherCAT, a real-time, Ethernet-based fieldbus protocol.
 It has to live on its own network.
 Though surprisingly, I did try it out on a regular unmanaged switch once with IP traffic buzzing through.
 It would occasionally timeout but still surprised that it worked.
 Anyways, don't do that on a non-TSN switch.